THE SHORT ONE (Also known as the formal one, for those boring enough to enjoy art jargon)

 I grew up in a crazy beautiful place called South Africa.
 Its juxtapositions have given me an endless source of inspiration for my art.
 That and the fact that I am female.
 Endless I tell you … endless.

 My research began with an exploration of light and the sublime within the botanical aesthetic but has evolved into something more cultural, representative, and perhaps even autobiographical.
-Using flowers as symbols and a sign of colonial ‘cultivation’, I am exploring the tense and dynamic relationships across cultures but most specifically in South Africa (where I grew up) and the United Kingdom (my ancestral links), which is now home.
-I am particularly interested in the white diaspora within colonial and post-colonial frameworks and the issues of identity associated with this.
+Using flowers as symbols and a sign of colonial ‘cultivation’, I am exploring the tense and dynamic relationships across cultures but most specifically in South Africa (where I grew up) and the United Kingdom (some of my ancestral links).
+I am particularly interested in the diaspora within colonial and post-colonial frameworks and the issues of identity associated with this.
 I am discovering these cultural tensions and patterns through botanical mapping and symbolism such as the Protea (national flowers) as well as maps, craft and photography.
 My techniques employ digital design, craft, beading, painting, drawing, film and even installation.